dhardestylewis/DEM2basin/README.md

 ## Required source data inputs
 There are 5 required inputs.
-* `--shapefile` _Study area polygon vector GIS file:_ this is a vector GIS file of a single polygon which defines the study area
+* `--shapefile` _Study area polygon vector GIS file:_ a vector GIS file of a single polygon which defines the study area
-* `--huc12` _[USGS Watershed Boundary Dataset (WBD)](https://www.usgs.gov/core-science-systems/ngp/national-hydrography/watershed-boundary-dataset):_ this is a HUC12 vector GIS file from USGS WBD, either whole or subset
+* `--huc12` _[USGS Watershed Boundary Dataset (WBD)](https://www.usgs.gov/core-science-systems/ngp/national-hydrography/watershed-boundary-dataset):_ a HUC12 vector GIS file from USGS's WBD or a subset of the WBD
-* `--nhd` _[NHD Medium Resolution (MR)](https://www.usgs.gov/core-science-systems/ngp/hydrography/about/nhd-medium-resolution):_ this is a GeoDataBase of NHD MR catchments and flowlines
+* `--nhd` _[NHD Medium Resolution (MR)](https://www.usgs.gov/core-science-systems/ngp/hydrography/about/nhd-medium-resolution):_ a GeoDataBase of NHD MR catchments and flowlines
-* `--raster` _[TNRIS Lidar](https://tnris.org/stratmap/elevation-lidar/):_ this is the parent directory to a collection of TNRIS Lidar datasets
+* `--raster` _[TNRIS Lidar](https://tnris.org/stratmap/elevation-lidar/):_ the parent directory to a collection of TNRIS Lidar datasets
-* `--availability` _[TNRIS Lidar availability](https://data.tnris.org/5751f066-28be-46af-b795-08387a27da6e/resources/tnris-lidar_48_vector.zip):_ this is a vector GIS file of TNRIS Lidar availability, provided by TNRIS [here](https://tnris.org/stratmap/elevation-lidar/)
+* `--availability` _[TNRIS Lidar availability](https://data.tnris.org/5751f066-28be-46af-b795-08387a27da6e/resources/tnris-lidar_48_vector.zip):_ a vector GIS file of TNRIS Lidar availability, provided by TNRIS [here](https://tnris.org/stratmap/elevation-lidar/)

 ## Optional parameters
-* `--directory` _Outputs directory:_ this is a directory to store outputs, sorted by HUC12
+* `--directory` _Outputs directory:_ a directory to store outputs, which will each be sorted by HUC12
-* `--restart` _Restart file:_ this is a [Python Pickle file](https://docs.python.org/3/library/pickle.html) from which you can restart the preprocessing if it's interrupted
+* `--restart` _Restart file:_ a [Python Pickle file](https://docs.python.org/3/library/pickle.html) from which you can restart the preprocessing if it's interrupted
 * `--overwrite` _Overwrite flag:_ optional flag to overwrite all files found in output directory
 * `--overwrite_rasters` _Overwrite rasters flag:_ optional flag to overwrite just the raster outputs
 * `--overwrite_flowlines` _Overwrite flowlines flag:_ optional flag to overwrite just the flowline outputs
 * `--overwrite_catchments` _Overwrite catchments flag:_ optional flag to overwrite just the catchment outputs
 * `--overwrite_roughnesses` _Overwrite roughness table flag:_ optional flag to overwrite the roughness table
-* `--log` _Log file:_ file to store runtime log
+* `--log` _Log file:_ a file to store runtime log

 ## Description of outputs
 There are 4 outputs per HUC12.